carlpaton/SplunkNess/README.md

 # SplunkNess
-Provide stats on `.json` splunk logs when no dashboard exists.
+Provide manual, ah-hoc stats on `.json` splunk logs when no dashboard exists.

 ### Caveat